yishilin/nodock/Setup.md

     docker exec -it CONTAINER_ID ip addr
     ```

+Different with docker container operations:
-    kill: just kill container process without cleanup, no mem used anymore
+    * kill: just kill container process without cleanup, no mem used anymore
-    stop/start: kill container process and will cleanup, no mem
+    * stop/start: kill container process and will cleanup, no mem
-    pause/unpause: not kill the container process but suspend the process, still consume mem
+    * pause/unpause: not kill the container process but suspend the process, still consume mem